-The Group has recognised the following revenue related contract assets:
+The Group has recognised the following revenue-related contract assets:

-2021 \$m 2020 \$m Current Contract assets for freight transport 2.1 1.3 Non-current Contract assets for freight transport 37.1 21.9
+2022 \$m 2021 \$m Current Contract assets for freight transport 9.1 2.1 Non-current Contract assets for freight transport 41.7 37.1

-Contract assets primarily represent incremental costs incurred to secure, new or extensions to existing, customer contracts.
+Contract assets primarily represent incremental costs incurred to secure, new or extensions to existing customer contracts.
 These amounts are capitalised and amortised against revenue as the performance obligations are satisfied over time.
-No provision for impairment of contracts assets has been recognised, refer to accounting policy in note 5 (2020: \$nil).
+No provision for impairment of contracts assets has been recognised, refer to the accounting policy in note 5 (2021: \$nil).

+2022 2021

-2021 \$m 2020 \$m
+\$m \$m

-Within one year 2.1 1.3
+Within one year 9.1 2.1

-Later than one year but not later than five years Later than five years 32.9 4.2 16.3 5.6
+Later than one year but not later than five years 36.0 32.9

+Later than five years 5.7 4.2

-39.2 23.2
+50.8 39.2

+(ii) Contract liabilities